Creditor takes money from my bank/building society account

 A formal document called a 'schedule of arrestment' is served on the bank/building society (often called the third party).

 A bank/building society freezes your account(s), and informs you of the arrestment.
-You cannot get access to the funds in excess of your protected minimum balance of £494.01 from 6 April 2016.
-The protected balance is the same figure in 2017/18.
+You cannot get access to the funds in excess of your protected minimum balance of £529.90 from 6 April 2019 (previously £494.01 from 6 April 2016).

 The bank automatically releases the funds to the creditor 14 weeks after the date of the schedule of arrestment being sent to it.
 The funds can be released earlier than 14 weeks if you agree to this in a special mandate.
 The creditor maybe had powers to freeze the account before the court agreed to the court order but the funds in this case can still only be released 14 weeks after the court makes the order.
 You may be able to argue against the automatic release of the funds.

 Apply for time to pay